theycallmeswift/mcp-crawl4ai-rag/README.md

 ## Knowledge Graph Setup (Optional)

-To enable AI hallucination detection and repository analysis features, you need to set up Neo4j:
+To enable AI hallucination detection and repository analysis features, you need to set up Neo4j.

+Also, the knowledge graph implementation isn't fully compatible with Docker yet, so I would recommend right now running directly through uv if you want to use the hallucination detection within the MCP server!

+For installing Neo4j:

 ### Local AI Package (Recommended)